kurafuto/kurafuto/README.md

 Minecraft Classic load balancer, similar to nginx or BungeeCord (hopefully!).

+This is __definitely__ pre-release software, so it will probably go through sweeping changes every few commits, and may: crash, _"accidentally"_ lose packets, eat your pets, or burn down your house if you look at it wrong.
+You've been warned.

+What I'm saying is, __don't use this in production yet.__

 ## Topology

 Ideally, this would act as a transparent proxy, acting more as a gateway/hub